jstubbins98-netize/inteiliDOS/inteiliDOS/for_developers.md

 /* Busy-wait for ms milliseconds (uses hlt; requires interrupts enabled). */ void timer_sleep(uint32_t ms);

+/* Register a function to be called on every 1 kHz PIT tick, immediately
+ * after the tick counter is incremented.
+Only one secondary callback is
+ * supported; a second call replaces the first.
+Pass NULL to unregister.
+ * The callback executes inside the IRQ0 handler with interrupts disabled —
+ * keep it short (< 1 ms) and do not call timer_sleep() from within it.  */
+void timer_register_secondary(void (*cb)(void));

 /* PC speaker control */
 void speaker_on(uint32_t freq_hz);    /* start a tone at freq_hz */